Map files...

 Before you can link your event to a map, you need the map in digital form, as

-A bitmap file can be exported from OCAD or from Adobe Illustrator, or can be created by scanning a printed map using a scanner.
+A bitmap file can be exported from OCAD or from another drawing program, such as Adobe Illustrator, or it can be created by scanning a printed map using a scanner.

-In terms of printout quality, an OCAD file will give you the best results, as the map is stored in "vector" format.
+In terms of printout quality, an OCAD file gives the best results, as the map is stored in "vector" format.
 A Windows metafile may also be vector format.
-This will give you better display and print quality than a bitmap file.
+This gives better display and print quality than a bitmap file.
 Bitmap files give slightly lower printout and display quality, as they are rasterised (dotted) images.
 This depends on the resolution of the image.

 OCAD files and metafiles usually are of reasonable size (usually a few MBytes).
 Bitmap files can be very large, even when they are compressed.